2. Hymns Admonish Us

 In choosing historic hymns for corporate worship, we should choose those that make our hearts sing.
 From the content of the lyric to the movement of the melody, we want beauty and transcendence to come together and serve the people of God.
 In our pursuit of theological precision, we must not neglect the pursuit of heartfelt response.

-A church’s hymn-singing—whether old or new—is not simply an opening act for the sermon.
+Singing hymns in church—whether old or new—is not simply an opening act for the sermon.
 It is not obligatory filler-time to warm up a congregation.
-Singing is a holy practice.
+Singing hymns in church is a holy practice.
 We sing because God has commanded us, and our songs should fill our hearts with thankfulness and delight in God.

 That word above all earthly powers, no thanks to them, abideth;